Normation/rudder-api-doc/src/api_v2/node.md

     @apiGroup Nodes

     @apiUse nodeId
+    @apiParam (Multi) {Property}       properties A property of the Node defined by its name and its value.

     @apiDescription This API allows to set "key=value" properties in node.
 This properties are then returned in the node details under the "properties" key, and they can be used to define group.
     Value are non-empty UTF-8 strings.
 Setting a key to the empty string removes it from the list of properties for that node.